-Join Bill Brower on February 7, 2019 at the Royal Canadian Military Institute in Toronto as he delivers his keynote talk on how he has become President Putin's nemesis with his tireless world-wide campaigning on “The Magnitsky Act”.
+Join Bill Browder on February 7, 2019 at the Royal Canadian Military Institute in Toronto as he delivers his keynote talk on how he has become President Putin's nemesis with his tireless world-wide campaigning on “The Magnitsky Act”.

 Bill Browder, CEO and co-founder of investment fund Hermitage Capital Management, held at one time the largest foreign investment portfolio in Russia.